stomp/stomp-spec/src/stomp-specification-1.1.md

     ^@

 This sends a message to a destination named `/queue/a`.
-Even though queue and topic delivery semantics are the most popular in messing servers, Stomp does not define what the delivery semantics of destinations should be.
+Even though queue and topic delivery semantics are the most popular in messing servers, STOMP does not define what the delivery semantics of destinations should be.
 The delivery, or "message exchange", semantics of destinations can vary from server to server and even from destination to destination.
-This allows servers to be even more creative with the semantics that they can support with Stomp.
-You should consult your Stomp server's documentation to find out how to construct a destination name which gives you the delivery semantics that your application needs.
+This allows servers to be even more creative with the semantics that they can support with STOMP.
+You should consult your STOMP server's documentation to find out how to construct a destination name which gives you the delivery semantics that your application needs.